 However, it is important to note that filing for bankruptcy is a serious decision and should not be taken without professional legal advice.
 It can have grave consequences.
 For instance, it may affect your credit rating because a bankruptcy filing stays on your credit report for up to nine years.
 If you are only concerned about harassment of collection agencies, you must first consider other solutions and look at bankruptcy as your last resort.

-Talk to our experienced lawyers at Tomas McIntire & Associates.
+Talk to our experienced lawyers at Thomas McIntire & Associates, L.C.
 We will be glad to help you on the next best step to free yourself from the stress brought about by bill collectors.